 Introduce your REALTOR® and broker

-Once you have a preapproval from your mortgage broker have them send an email to you and your REALTOR® so that all three of you can work as a team to find your perfect home. (communication is the key).
+Once you have a pre-approval from your mortgage broker, have them send an email to you and your REALTOR®.
+All three of you can then work as a team to find your perfect home (communication is the key).